CODESYS: Additional sources of information and assistance

 With the CODESYS Store, the manufacturer operates an online shop in which additional options and products are offered.
-A considerable part of the product offerings are free sample projects that make it easier to try out features and supported technologies.
+A considerable part of the product offerings is free sample projects that make it easier to try out features and supported technologies.
 Just like an "App-Shop" platform, users have the possibility to search and install the offered products and projects directly from the CODESYS Development System without leaving the platform.

 Industrial usage

 According to information from the manufacturer at least 400 device manufacturers from different industrial sectors offer intelligent automation devices with a CODESYS programming interface.
 These include devices from global players such as Schneider Electric, Beckhoff, Eaton Corporation, WAGO or Festo, but also niche suppliers of industrial controllers.
-Consequently, more than 100,000 of end users such as machine or plant builders around the world employ CODESYS for different automation tasks and applications.
-In the CODESYS Store alone, there are far more than 200,000 verified users registered (as of 12/2021).
-In a study published in 2019, the independent market research institute IoT Analytics states that CODESYS is the market leader for hardware-agnostic SoftPLCs.
-Furthermore, numerous educational institutions (commercial schools, colleges, universities) around the world use CODESYS in the training of control and automation technology.
+Consequently, more than 100,000 end users such as machine or plant builders around the world employ CODESYS for different automation tasks and applications.
+In the CODESYS Store alone, there are far more than 310,000 verified users registered (as of 10/2023).

+A wide range of automation tasks are implemented with Codesys.
+Some examples: